-A copy of the survey and detailed results from the survey are available in Appendix E. The key findings from the community survey were as follows:
+A copy of the survey and detailed results from the survey are available in Appendix E. The key findings from the community survey include:

-- The most represented age group of respondents was the 35-44 year age group (27%). - When asked in which area they spend most of their time, respondents broadly represented all identified study areas.
-Murwillumbah was most represented with 24%, whilst Kingscliff was least represented with 15.7%. - 23.1% of respondents identified as having a disability or caring for someone with a disability (e.g. physical, cognitive or sensory).
-Of these, 81.6% identified as having or caring for someone with a physical disability. - 62.5% of respondents selected 'bicycle' as something they use when accessing local shops and neighbourhoods. - Tweed City Shopping Centre was most commonly identified as a location regularly visited, followed by Tweed Centro, Murwillumbah CBD and Kingscliff Shopping Centre. - 48% of respondents said they used a private vehicle to access key locations and 34.2% said they used pedestrian routes. - The most commonly identified reason for not using pedestrian routes more frequently to access key locations was 'the routes don't feel safe' and 'lack of pedestrian crossings' (both recorded 38.1%). - Only 22.7% of respondents said it was easy or always easy to move around key locations using pedestrian routes, while 48.5% said it was difficult or always difficult. - 'Footpath condition and width' was the most commonly identified priority for improvement to the pedestrian network, followed by 'pedestrian crossing locations', 'access for wheelchairs/mobility scooters' and 'access for prams and/or families with young children'.
+- A large proportion of respondents were in the 35 to 44 year age group (32%); - A large proportion of respondents identified Tweed Heads South as the study area in which they spend most of their time (26.5%); - Around 24% of respondents identified as having a disability or caring for someone with a disability.
+Of these, two thirds identified this as a physical disability; - Around 66% of respondents selected 'bicycle' as something they use when accessing local shops and neighbourhoods; - Tweed City Shopping Centre was most commonly identified as a location regularly visited, followed by Tweed Centro, Kingscliff Shopping Centre and Murwillumbah CBD; - Around 83% of respondents said they used a private vehicle to access key locations and around 56% said they used pedestrian routes; - The most commonly identified reason for not using pedestrian routes more frequently to access key locations was that 'the routes don't feel safe' with 38%; - Only 26% of respondents said it was easy or always easy to move around key locations using pedestrian routes, while 46% said that it was difficult or always difficult; draft form.
+The contents, including any opinions, conclusions or recommendations contained in, or which may be implied from,

+'Footpath condition and width' was the most commonly identified priority for improvement to the pedestrian network, followed by 'pedestrian crossing locations', 'access for cyclists' and 'access for wheelchairs/mobility scooters'.